bozsahin/cogs579/README.md

 This is the web home when I teach it.
 This page is the course syllabus.

+NOTE: During registration, the course is open to II students, PHIL and CENG grad students, and CENG seniors.
+I will open to others during ADD/DROP.

+Please send me an email so that I can invite you to the first meeting even if you're not registered.
+If you are eligible, you can register during add/drop.

 <b>Lectures:</b> Tuesdays, 14.40-17.30.

 The course will start online, then we will see what happens.